kilroy-2/rl-rank-stats-web-scrap/README.md

 Script that scraps html code from https://rocketleague.tracker.network/
 to get rank and stats data of a player in Rocket League.
 Output is json.

+The output is only general and selected information that I find to be important.
+Of course theres way more that can be in the output.
+If you want more, ```var_dump($data)``` and see the glorious amount of information you can access.
+Of course this can be used as an API running on your own server.

 You may need to ask for permission on rocketleague.tracker.network to scrap their site.

 # Usage